-If you are looking for a hiatal hernia repair surgeon in the greater Dallas and Plano area, Dr. Malladi can provide the surgical expertise you need!
+If you are looking for a hernia surgeon in the greater Dallas and Plano area, Dr. Malladi can provide the surgical repair and expertise you need!
 Dr. Malladi is one of the most experienced hiatal hernia repair surgeons in Dallas and has helped countless patients recover for many years.

 What Is a Hiatal Hernia?

 Genetics can play a part in a person having a predisposition to forming a hiatal hernia.
 Factors that increase intra-abdominal pressure can worsen a hiatal hernia.
-These factors include obesity, chronic cough, chronic constipation, vomiting, trauma, and heavy lifting.
-Smoking and increasing age cause and increased risk.
+These factors include obesity, chronic cough, chronic constipation, vomiting, trauma, and lifting heavy objects.
+Other causes are smoking and increasing age which can cause an increased risk.

 If patients are having symptoms from their hiatal hernia, it may be necessary to repair it.
-Laparoscopic hiatal hernia surgery is available from Dr. Malladi, who is highly skilled in minimally invasive surgical techniques.
+Laparoscopic hiatal hernia surgery is available from Dr. Malladi, who is highly skilled in minimally invasive surgical treatment options and advanced surgery.

-For an evaluation of your hiatal hernia and to see if you are a candidate for laparoscopic hiatal hernia repair in the greater Dallas and Plano area, please contact Dr. Malladi today.
+For an evaluation of your hiatal hernia, general inquiries, or to see if you are a candidate for laparoscopic hiatal hernia repair in the greater Dallas and Plano area, please contact Dr. Malladi today.